zydou/arti/doc/dev/notes/rpc-meta-draft.md

 indicating that the request was not well-formed, or could not be performed successfully.

-> Note that although every request must accept a final response,
+> Note that although the client must be prepared
+> to receive a final response for any request,
 > some request types will never get one in practice.
 > For example, a request to observe all circuit-build events
 > will receive only a series of intermediate responses.